PereiraHugo/Snakemake/README.md

 # Snakemake
-This project contain a Snakemake's tutorial.
-This tutorial is composed on several exercice.
+This project contains a Snakemake's tutorial.
+This tutorial is composed of several exercises.

 ## Getting Started